Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (LEEM)

 General Manager, LEEM Mr. Philippe Lamoureux

 During this session, he introduced France's presidency of the Council of the European Union from January to June 2022.
 Other priorities included the transition to environmental protection, defense, discussions on the future of Europe, and digital.
-Regarding digital, health data will be one of the priorities, as it is in France, and regarding health, health union, digital health, and cancer, rare diseases, and drug resistance (AMR) are priorities for the French government, and LEEM, based on the expected agenda, has already increased its contact with stakeholders.
+Regarding digital, health data will be one of the priorities, as it is in France, and regarding health, health union, digital health, and cancer, rare diseases, and drug resistance (AMR) are priorities for the French government, and LEEM, based on the envisaged agenda, has already increased contact with stakeholders.
 It was shared that LEEM is already increasing its contacts with stakeholders based on the envisaged agenda.

 Presidency election in May 2022